dding79/Big-data-health-project/README.md

     ```

 #### Models
 1. Run the python run_mortality_prediction.py via the terminal in the folder where this repository is cloned.
-The model ran can be specified by command line arguments --model_type {GLOBAL, MULTITASK}.
+The model ran can be specified by command line arguments --model_type {'GLOBAL', 'MULTITASK'}.
     ```
     python run_mortality_prediction.py
     ```